nickyliux/nl_rigging_tools/README.md

-## N-Auto
+## Chi-Auto-Rigger (CaR)
-It is another modular auto rigging tool for Autodesk Maya written in Python.
+It is another open-source modular auto-rigger written for Autodesk Maya in Python.

-The rigging tool was built base on a custom framework, thanks to the course by <i><b>Nick Hughes</b></i>.
-It opens my eyes and shows me the proper way to go without PyMEL.
+There are a few great auto-rigger tools available online.
+As a rigger I'm interested in building my own.

+Thanks to the Udemy course <b>Python for Maya: Beginner to Advanced Rigging Automation</b> by <b>Nick Hughes</b>, my tools are built with custom framework which speed up development without dependency on PyMEL.

 ## Installation
 1. Download the repository zip file